 10.2.
 Consider sunlight incident on a slit of width 104 A. The image seen through the slit shall

-(a) be a fine sharp slit white in colour at the center
+(a) be a fine sharp slit white in colour at the centre

-(b) a bright slit white at the center diffusing to zero intensities at the edges
+(b) a bright slit white at the centre diffusing to zero intensities at the edges

-(c) a bright slit white at the center diffusing to regions of different colours
+(c) a bright slit white at the centre diffusing to regions of different colours

 (d) only be a diffused slit white in colour

-The correct answer is (a) be a fine sharp slit white in colour at the center
+The correct answer is (a) be a fine sharp slit white in colour at the centre

 10.3.
 Consider a ray of light incident from air onto a slab of glass (refractive index n) of width d, at an angle θ.
 The phase difference between the ray reflected by the top surface of the glass and the bottom surface is